Identifying the host of compact binary mergers: Method

 For each GW event, we determine the number of most luminous (i.e., lowest absolute magnitude) galaxies to include, $N_g$, as $N_g = \rho_gV_{\rm C}f_g$, where $V_{\rm C}$ is the event comoving localization volume listed in Table~\ref{tab:gds_volume}.
 We adopt a luminosity threshold $L_{\rm th}\sim 2$--$16 \times 10^{10} h^{-2} L_{\odot}$, depending on the photometric band ($B$, $B_J$, $J$, $K$, $H$, $W1$, and $W2$), such that the mean galaxy number density $\rho_g = 10^{-3}\ \mathrm{Mpc}^{-3}$~\footnote{{$L_{\rm th}$ is computed by integrating the Schechter function \citep{Schechter:1976iz} for the different considered bands and requiring a cumulative number density of $\rho_g\sim 10^{-3}{\rm Mpc}^{-3}$ \citep{b_band, bj_band, j_band, k_band, W1_band,W2_band}}.}.
 With this choice, we consider the same $N_g$ across different photometric bands for a fixed fraction $f_g$, which we take to be $f_g=1\%$.
-We report $N_g$ for each event in Table~\ref{tab:gds_volume}.
+The resulting values of $N_g$ are reported for each event in Table~\ref{tab:gds_volume}.
+We discuss these choices further in the Discussion.

-We neglect the K-correction since all considered events are in the local universe, where its effect is expected to be small compared to other sources of uncertainty \citep[e.g.,][]{Chilingarian_2010, Hui_2006}.
+We neglect the K-correction since all considered events are in the local universe, where its effect is expected to be small compared to other sources of uncertainty (e.g., \cite{Chilingarian_2010, Hui_2006}).
 We note that adopting a different fiducial $H_0$ would shift the absolute magnitude values of individual galaxies, but would not affect their relative ranking in magnitude, and therefore would not alter the selection of the most luminous galaxies.